naver/volley-extensions/readme.md

 - Cache using _only weak_ references
 - An adapter class of [WeakMemoryCache](https://github.com/nostra13/Android-Universal-Image-Loader/blob/master/library/src/com/nostra13/universalimageloader/cache/memory/impl/WeakMemoryCache.java)

-_(NOTE : All of these descriptions of caches are extracted from README.md of [Android Universal ImageLoader](https://github.com/nostra13/Android-Universal-Image-Loader))_
+_(NOTE : All of these descriptions of caches are extracted from README.md of Android Universal ImageLoader.))_

 # Install